-While each program has 5 key concepts or steps as a foundation, these concepts or steps are not interchangable.
+While each program has 5 key concepts or steps as a foundation, these concepts or steps are not interchangeable.
 We are comparing apples and oranges.
-A true blending of lean and six sigma would need to arrive at a different 5 principles or a different 5 steps or some other number of items that form the foundation of a new hybrid super program.
+A true blending of lean and six sigma would need to arrive at a different 5 principles, or a different 5 steps, or some other number of items, to form the foundation of a new hybrid super program.

 At present, I have not seen any willingness for lean experts to compromise on the 5 principles of lean and for six sigma experts to compromise on the 5 step DMAIC approach.

 There has been no compromise and there has been no blending of these two methodologies!